celo-org/make-crypto-mobile-hackathon/Readme.md

 # ⚡ Mobile📱 DeFi Hackathon ⚡

-DeFi Hackathon is a 4-week hackathon, focused on growing Mobile DeFi, NFT's and developer tooling on the Celo platform.
+Mobile DeFi Hackathon is a 4-week hackathon, focused on growing Mobile DeFi, NFT's and developer tooling on the Celo platform.

 ## Timeline